About Alternative Breaks

 building and connecting spaces where folx can have a sense of ownership and belonging

-when we show compassion and care for others, we manifest justice
+when we show compassion and care for others, we can build a better world

 Integrity